curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-02-17-handling-mouse-events.markdown

 ## Introduction

-Last week I've implemented four callbacks for [handling touch events]({% post_url adventure-game/2020-02-09-handling-touch-events %}) on iOS and tvOS.
+Last week I've implemented the callbacks for [handling touch events]({% post_url adventure-game/2020-02-09-handling-touch-events %}) on iOS and tvOS.

 This week I'm implementing a callback for handling mouse events on macOS.

 ## Moving the cursor (on macOS)

-The only callback that I need to implement for now is `mouseMoved`.
+The only method that I need to override for now is `mouseMoved`.
 It informs the receiver that the mouse has moved.
-Each function call will update the position of the cursor node with the relative position of the mouse in the game
+Each function call will update the position of the cursor node with the relative position of the mouse in the game scene:
-scene:

 ```swift
 #if os(OSX)